 - Do NOT try to make your child vomit or give them food or liquid until you have been given advice.

-- See your doctor straight away if your baby is vomiting, running a fever, and irritable, or if your older child is vomiting and complains of a stiff neck or seems dizzy and confused.
+Meningitis: This is a potentially serious brain infection.
+See your healthcare provider straight away if your baby is vomiting, running a fever, and irritable, or if your older child is vomiting and complains of a stiff neck or seems dizzy and confused.
 Read more about meningitis.(external link)

 Other illnesses: Illnesses such as migraine, diabetes, bowel obstruction and appendicitis can cause vomiting.
 Your child would have other symptoms such as pain or not eating which would let you know to make an appointment with your healthcare provider.